nulpunt/nulpunt/README.md

 The development of this application is closed fow now.
 If you know someone that wants to join, please ask an Owner ([GeertJohan](mailto:gjr19912@gmail.com)) to add this person to the "Contributors" team.

 ### Development

+Nulpunt consists of a seperate server and client web-application.
+The client web-application is a standalone SPA (Single Page Application).
+The server exposes a set of [services](blob/master/notes/server-api.md) to the client.
+The server uses MongoDB as a database, it's outline/structure is defined [here](blob/master/notes/database.md).

 Please view the [issues](https://github.com/nulpunt/nulpunt/issues?state=open) on this repo.
 If you have an idea or suggestion, please [create a new issue](https://github.com/nulpunt/nulpunt/issues/new).

 #### Server development